BarbzCodez/BarbzCodez/README.md

 ![Insert gif here](/images/happy_dog.gif)

-This is a simple guide to host a markdown resume in the GitHub Pages
+A simple guide to host a markdown resume in the GitHub Pages that looks like the gif!

 ## Prerequisites